 This serves to keep more capacity afloat and in service.

-Clearly no one is sure what to expect but one thing is certain, the majority of US Gulf and East Coast ports are not prepared for the mega-ships that can now transit through the Canal.
-So, it is likely for the time being at least, smaller vessels will be responsible for these anticipated diversions while the Gulf and East Coast ports scramble to finish infrastructure projects to welcome the mega-ships.
+Clearly, no one is sure what to expect, but one thing is certain, the majority of US Gulf and East Coast ports are not prepared for the mega-ships that can now transit through the Canal.
+So, it is likely, for the time being at least, smaller vessels will be responsible for these anticipated diversions while the Gulf and East Coast ports scramble to finish infrastructure projects to welcome the mega-ships.

-For example, the Savannah port has invested at least $706 million to dredge its waterways used by cargo ships while the Port Authority of New York and New Jersey is investing $1.3 billion to raise a bridge for the new, larger ships.
+For example, the Savannah port has invested at least $706 million to dredge its waterways used by cargo ships, while the Port Authority of New York and New Jersey is investing $1.3 billion to raise a bridge for the new, larger ships.

-2016 marks the opening for the newly expanded Panama Canal, with a deeper draft for the locks, the canal can now handle and support the larger ships that are hitting the waters.
+2016 marks the opening of the newly expanded Panama Canal; with a deeper draft for the locks, the canal can now handle and support the larger ships that are hitting the waters.
 All told, with the upgrades for the Canal, it will be able to handle all but some 176 of the largest vessels in the global fleet.
 The real question is, what can shippers expect this to do for global trade?

-Trying to predict the future of trade rates is difficult at best, due to the sheer number of factors in play.
+Trying to predict the future of trade rates is difficult due to the sheer number of factors in play.
 Even with the increased accessibility brought about by the Canal expansion, freight rates will still be at the mercy of demand.
-There is also the consideration of intermodal transportation such as rail rates.
+There is also the consideration of intermodal transportation, such as rail rates.
 While it might be easier to transport containers to the U.S. East coast, it doesn’t necessarily mean that it will be the cheapest option for shippers and manufacturers, especially if rail rates don’t cooperate.
-Intermodal transportation will be crucial to determining the outcome of the new expansion, but it’s not the only factor that we have to consider.
+Intermodal transportation will be crucial to determining the outcome of the new expansion, but it’s not the only factor we have to consider.
 Many carriers are still at the mercy of fuel prices.
-While they are low for the time being, there’s no guarantee that they’ll stay that way.
+While they are low for the time being, there’s no guarantee they’ll stay that way.

 A Guessing Game